THE CENTRE FOR CLINICAL TRIALS

 Psoriasis

-Plaque psoriasis is a skin disease that affects about one million Canadians.
-It comes in several forms, but plaque psoriasis is the most common.
+Psoriasis is a skin disease that comes in several forms, but plaque psoriasis is the most common.
 Plaques are raised red patches covered with a whitish buildup of dead skins cells called scale.
-They usually show up on your elbows, knees, scalp, and lower back, but you can have them anywhere.
+They usually show up on elbows, knees, scalp, and lower back, but they can appear anywhere.
 Plaques often itch or hurt.

 Vitiligo

-Vitiligo is a condition in which white patches develop on the skin.
+Vitiligo is an autoimmune condition that causes patchy loss of skin colouring (pigmentation), resulting in white patches on the skin.
 Any location on the body can be affected, and most people with vitiligo have white patches on many areas.